Transport in Tehran

 - Make sure you have the address you want to go in Farsi and also provide the driver a contact number of your hotel/hostel to call.
 Most of the drivers can’t read or communicate in English but they will rely on their experience in finding the way at the end!

-- Always pay the fee at the end of your trip and not at the beginning.
+- Always pay the fee at the end of your trip to Tehran Taxi and not at the beginning.
 Well, like everywhere else!

 The other option which can buy you all these troubles at the start point of your trip, is to order a pickup service from your Hotel/Hostel.
 It might be a little bit more expensive.
 But having a driver waiting for you to drive you directly to your destination after a long flight makes it worth.

-There are no shuttle busses from the airport to the city so far.
+There are no shuttle buses from the airport to the city so far.

 How to get from Mehrabad Airport (Domestic flights) to the city

 There are 2 options available from Mehrabad Airport to the city center:

 - Metro: The metro line of Mehrabad Airport is working very well and on time.
 The working hours are from 5:30 AM- 11 PM.
 The Mehrabad metro station is at the end of Line 4(Yellow line).
 The most important thing you have to note is which terminal you are going to for your domestic flight.
 The last stop is for the terminals number 4 & 6, and the stop before that is for terminals number 1 & 2;

 - The other option as usual are taxis.
 Again make sure you will get an official yellow or green one to not end up in a fight with an unregistered taxi driver for the price.
 The fee of taxis can be quiet different regarding your destination.
 But since they are almost well organized you can trust the driver or the coordinator in the airport taxi station for the price they are declaring.